Your child matters!

 School does not tolerate any incidents of prejudice.
 We have rigorous procedures in place to deal with any incident of this.

-Children are encouraged to share any worries or concerns by talking to an adult in school and/or putting a note on the Head Teacher's desk.
+Children are encouraged to share any worries or concerns by talking to any adult in school; putting a note on the Head Teacher's desk or colouring their daily 'Colour Monster' black or blue.